Sparmon7/file_system/Lab5/Lab5/ReadMe.txt

 What this program does:
 This program simulates a command line with image and text files, as well as commands to interact with these files.

-How this work was split up:
-The work was initially done with all three of us together doing work whether it was in class or on our own time.
-Later, we began working individually on parts of it and meeting up after to figure out what was left.
-Notably, Garrett worked on debugging, Ethan worked on DisplayCommand, and Spencer worked on MacroCommand.
-It is difficult to list every individual contribution but overall, the work was shared evenly and fairly.

 Associated Files:
 This project has a bunch of different files, but they are split up primarily between command files, visitor files, parsing strategies, file types/systems, factories, and the main Lab5.cpp file.